anetschka/greek_scansion/code/README.md

 ### Hierarchical finite-state machines

 These implement the complete annotation process.
-Before using a machine, reset it by calling `machinename.to_waiting()`.
-The analysis is started by calling `machinname.start_analysis()`.
-The correction process is started by calling `machinename.not_found()`.
+Before using a machine, reset it by calling `<machinename>.to_waiting()`.
+The analysis is started by calling `<machinename>.start_analysis()`.
+The correction process is started by calling `<machinename>.not_found()`.

+## Transducer package

+This package contains the `fallbackTransducer` class, an HFST finite-state transducer.
+It takes a partly annotated hexameter string (e. g. -?? -- -- -- -? ??) and calculates its possible solutions.
+The transducer is accesible to the finite-state machines of the hAutomata package as a class member and it is called through its `apply` function.

+# Further code

+`baseline.py` tries to compute a baseline annotation, but, as said earlier, the CLTK baseline is not realistic.

+`export_from_db.py` is custom code for exporting verses from my relational database.
+If necessary, you might modify it according to your needs.